This page contains the complete documentation for pbqff as a single HTML

 """

-Just like the plain template
+Just like the plain template keyword allows you to customize

-the chemistry program input, the queue_template
+the chemistry program input, the queue_template keyword

 allows you to tell pbqff how to submit your jobs to the three kinds of